About us at the Section of Chemistry

-The Section of Chemistry at Uppsala University is led by the Section Dean Mikael Widersten.
+The Section of Chemistry at Uppsala University is led by the Section Dean Peter Lindblad.
 It is represented on two campuses: At the Biomedical Centre (BMC) and the Ångström Laboratory, and is divided into two departments - one on each campus.
 The departments have close cooperations in between the two.

 Uppsala University offers one of the country’s best educations in chemistry with strong links to world-leading research.
 The teaching is characterised by a wide range of courses, excellent research affiliation and a large proportion of laboratory work.
 The creative and research-intensive environment contributes to a broad knowledge-base as well as cutting-edge expertise in areas such as Uppsala’s unique focus on chemistry for renewable energy.

-Research in the subject area at Uppsala University includes theoretical chemistry and computational chemistry, analytical chemistry, biochemistry, physical chemistry, organic chemistry, as well as inorganic chemistry and materials chemistry.
+Research in the subject area at Uppsala University includes analytical chemistry, biochemistry, biomolecular biomimetics, organic and inorganic chemistry, macromolecular chemistry, physical chemistry, structural chemistry and synthetic molecular chemistry.
 This breadth and expertise are reflected in prominent research in areas such as the synthesis of complex molecules and materials for catalysis as well as medical uses in pharmaceutical development and the understanding of brain diseases.

 Many prominent scientists have worked at Uppsala University, including Nobel Laureates The Svedberg and Arne Tiselius.
 Their research has contributed to methods for purification and characterisation of complex materials, even in extremely small amounts.
 Today, synthetic materials with different functions are produced and studied in Uppsala, from those that are able to mimic photosynthesis in plants to polymeric materials that can replace damaged human tissue.